Iterator

 Iterator.prototype.map()

-Returns a new iterator helper that yields elements of the iterator, each transformed by a mapping function.
+Returns a new iterator helper object that yields elements of the iterator, each transformed by a mapping function.

 Iterator.prototype.reduce()